-The Authority's employees earn and accumulate annual and sick leave at various rates depending on their years of service.
-The amount of annual and sick leave that may be accumulated by each employee is unlimited.
+The Authority's employees earn and accumulate annual, sick and retirement leave at various rates depending on their years of service.
+The amount of annual and sick leave that may be accumulated and used throughout time off by each employee is unlimited; however, payment of annual leave at termination or retirement is limited to 300 hours.
 Upon termination, employees or their heirs are compensated for up to 300 hours of unused annual leave at the employee's hourly rate of pay at the time of termination.
-Upon retirement, unused annual leave in excess of 300 hours plus unused sick leave is used to compute retirement benefits.
-The liability for unused annual leave at December 31, 2023 and 2022 was \$63,205 and \$84,858 respectively.
+Upon retirement, unused annual leave in excess of 300 hours plus unused sick leave can be used to compute retirement benefits.